jingma-git/SGI_STL/EffectiveC++/ReadMe.md

 ### Item 34.
 Differentiate between inheritance of interface and inheritance of implementation

+1. Inheritance of interface is different from inheritance of implementation.
+Under public inheritance, derived classes always inherit base class interface.

+2. Pure virtual functions specify inheritance of interface only.

+3. Simple (impure) virtual functions specify inheritance of interface plus inheritance of a default implementation.

+4. Non-virtual functions specify inheritance of interface plus inheritance of a mandatory implementation.

 ### Item 35.
 Consider alternatives to virtual functions

 ### Item 36.
 Never redefine an inherited non-virtual function (!)